PhilipQuirke/quanta_mech_interp/README.md

 This reuseable library, helps a researcher investigate a model's **algorithm** by:
 - searching a model to discover interesting (generic or topic-specific) **model facts**
 - **storing facts** learnt about a model using any Mech Interp (MI) technique in a common json format
-- declaring a hypothesised **model feature** as a set of facts (criteria) that must be satisfied
+- declaring a hypothesized **model feature** as a set of facts (criteria) that must be satisfied
 - searching a model's attention head(s) or an MLP layer that satisfy a model feature's criteria
 - storing the features found in the same json format
-- declaring a hypothesised **model algorithm** as a set of model features that must exist
+- declaring a hypothesized **model algorithm** as a set of model features that must exist
-- evaluating a hypothesised algorithm to see if all the required features exist using the model's stored facts
+- evaluating a hypothesized algorithm to see if all the required features exist using the model's stored facts

 The library includes:
 - A technique [Useful Nodes](./useful_tags.md) to reduce the model "search space" to just nodes important to the model's prediction accuracy.